pongib/365DaysOfLearning/README.md

 * Side effect is do something but not return value such as print in function but not return anything.

 **Thoughts**: Not much today but still progess.
 And finally I know about different parameter and argument.

+## Day 77: Mar 17, 2020

+**TIL**: Learn how to import sequelize model via folder.

+**Thoughts**: It a bit progress but take more time.
+It struck in my mind for longtime for understand it.